pratyushmaini/pokepurge/README.md

 This is a similar approach to PEZ, but it ranks generated prompts based on text embedding similarity rather than image-text embedding similarity.

+### SynonymReplacementAttack

+This attack is built off of the base implmentation and replaces the names of forbidden pokemon with short descriptive phrases meant to evoke the character.
+It is designed to evade input filters.